What Is a Zero Knowledge Email Provider?April 5, 2022 / My Data Removal Staff

 If you go with the most popular options, you can be a target.
 There are countless hackers and organizations that would love to get access to Gmail, Outlook, or any number of other big players’ email data.

-The main players in zero-knowledge email: Protonmail and Tutenota
+The main players in zero-knowledge email: Proton and Tutenota

 Which platform matters

-It only works if it’s Protonmail to Protonmail or Tutenota to Tutenota.
+It only works if it’s Proton to Proton or Tutenota to Tutenota.

 This means the network effect is very strong.
 If more people are on your platform, then more people will join.
 It’s hard for others to compete when they have to start from zero with their user base.
 This has made it hard for competitors to gain a foothold when the privacy-conscious community is not that big to begin with.